pytorch/torchtune/docs/source/basics/preference_datasets.rst

     | {...},                                |                                       |
     |]                                      |                                       |

+Currently, only JSON-format conversations are supported, as shown in the example above.
 You can use this dataset out-of-the-box in torchtune through :func:`~torchtune.datasets.hh_rlhf_helpful_dataset`.

 Loading preference datasets from Hugging Face